Processing Options

 .

-: A string specifying the tokenizer to use when determining how characters in a chunk are grouped.
-Valid values areopenai_tokenizer
+A string specifying the tokenizer to use when determining how characters in a chunk are grouped.
+Valid values are openai_tokenizer

-, andhuggingface_tokenizer
+, character_tokenizer

 .
-Defaults toopenai_tokenizer
+Defaults to openai_tokenizer

-: A tree with string keys specifying the options for the chosen tokenizer.
-Defaults to{'model_name': 'text-embedding-3-small'}
+A tree with string keys specifying the options for the chosen tokenizer.
+Defaults to {'model_name': 'text-embedding-3-small'}

-, which works with the OpenAI tokenizer.- Available options for
+, which works with the OpenAI tokenizer.

 openai_tokenizer